EndGameStudio/www.juanorozco.com/resume/resume.md

 ## Personal Summary

 My wonder and zeal for inventing and exploring is at the core of my many passions.
 As a designer and wannabe engineer, I focused on Industrial Design.
-I also expressed  a passion for writing, photography, and anthropology.
-I pivoted and turned to the web.
-Finding a world ripe with new exploration opportunities, I dove in with the aim of learning as much as possible in order to express all my passions.
+I also have a passion for writing, photography, and anthropology.
+Finding a world ripe with new exploration opportunities, I pivoted and turned to the web.
+I dove in with the aim of learning as much as possible in order to express all of my passions.

 Through my diverse work experiences over the past ten years, I have honed my skills as a web developer; first as a server-side craftsman.
-I then moved on to front-end development and, now, focus on User Experience and mentoring.
-More recently, I publish thoughts on creativity, web engineering, and gaming through the web.
+I then moved on to front-end development and User Experience.
+Currently, I am focused on publishing and mentoring.
+Through the web I publish thoughts on creativity, web engineering, and gaming.
+I attend several local Meetups to learn and to mentor.

 The web is still in a formative state, which encourages exploration and community.
 Within this dynamic, I continue to learn and participate in all aspects of web application development, self publishing through the web, and the sharing of knowledge.